cyrildewit/eloquent-viewable/README.md

 The `Visitor` class is responsible of providing the `Views` builder information about the visitor.
 You can override this class globally or locally.

-Create you own `Visitor` class in your Laravel application and implemnet the `CyrildeWit\EloquentViewable\Contracts\Visitor` interface.
+Create you own `Visitor` class in your Laravel application and implement the `CyrildeWit\EloquentViewable\Contracts\Visitor` interface.
 Create the required methods by the interface.

 #### Globally